Frequently Asked Questions

 ""NestJS SMS Sender""

 file.
-Save this file securely. - Copy the generated Application ID.
+Save this file securely.https://your-app-domain.com/webhooks/status

 andhttps://your-app-domain.com/webhooks/inbound